UCI-Chenli-teaching/cs122b-project5-murphy-movies/README.md

 #### We need to create a user that is allowed to login from anywhere

-- login to mysql as a root user
+- Login to MySQL as a `root` user
    ```
    mysql -u root -p
    ```

-- create a murphy user and grant privileges:
-- Note that @'%' allows 'murphyuser' to login from anywhere instead of only @'localhost'
-- This is critical for Docker and Kubernetes
+- Create an account called `murphyuser` and grant privileges.
+Note that `@'%'` allows the user to login from anywhere instead of only `@'localhost'`.
+This command is critical for Docker and Kubernetes:
    ```
    CREATE USER 'murphyuser'@'%' IDENTIFIED BY 'My7$Password';
    GRANT ALL PRIVILEGES ON * . * TO 'murphyuser'@'%';
+   exit;
    ```

-#### prepare the database `murphymovies`
+#### Prepare the database `murphymovies`

-- login to mysql as murphy user
+- Login to MySQL as `murphyuser`:

   ```
   mysql -u murphyuser -p
   ```
-- initialize the database
+- Initialize the database

 ```
 CREATE DATABASE IF NOT EXISTS murphymovies;